 Another aspect to pay attention to is the movement of the shoulder and hip axis during sprinting.
 The shoulder and hip axis will undulate and oscillate each step in a harmonious manner, counterbalancing one another.

 Any excessive movement or lack of movement in these axes is worth investigating, as there may be some compensation pattern or injury situation that needs to be dealt with that is inhibiting the natural harmonious movement of these joint systems.

 A good point in the stride cycle to analyze posture is when the knees come together.
 This can give you a consistent point at which to analyze posture as the athlete accelerates, and will give insights as to how the athlete manages their body positioning while in space.

 While some of this is impacted by their force output and application characteristics, this also speaks to how the elite sprinter is a master of their rhythmic progression through the sprint.

 Direction Of Force Application

 “Force application technique is a determinant factor of field 100-m sprint performance, which is not the case for the amount of total force subjects are able to apply onto the ground.”

 Once maximal velocity is reached, net resultant horizontal forces are zero, and the athlete’s job becomes focused on applying force vertically to ride the wave of momentum that was built up during the acceleration.

-The athlete should always be producing force vertically relative to this long axis of the body, as this will help generate horizontal forces relative to the ground during acceleration when their posture is angled forward, and produce vertical forces relative to the ground when they are in upright sprinting.
+The athlete should always be producing force vertically relative to the spine.
+In acceleration, this will help generate horizontal forces relative to the ground there is a slight forward lean in the body.
+At maximum velocity, this "in line with the spine" emphasis will help you to produce vertical forces relative to the ground when in upright sprinting.